AckerlyXu/heima/articles/virtual-network/resource-groups-networking.md

 You can deploy services to Azure from a template by using PowerShell, AzureCLI, or by performing a click to deploy from GitHub.
 To deploy services from a template in GitHub, execute the following steps:

 1. Open the template3 file from GitHub.
 As an example, open [Virtual network with two subnets](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vnet-two-subnets), and take a look at the template.
 (Do not click the **Deploy to Azure**, because it is for Global Azure)
-2. Click on **[Deploy to Azure](https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-vnet-two-subnets%2Fazuredeploy.json)** here, and then sign in on to the Azure portal preview with your credentials.
+2. Click on **[Deploy to Azure](https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-vnet-two-subnets%2Fazuredeploy.json)** here, and then sign in on to the Azure Portal with your credentials.
 3. Verify the template, and then click **Save**.
 4. Click **Edit parameters** and select a location, such as *China North*, for the vnet and subnets.
 5. If necessary, change the **ADDRESSPREFIX** and **SUBNETPREFIX** parameters, and then click **OK**.